EricRybarczyk/Angular-SpringBoot-ToDo/README.md

 # Angular & Spring Boot Demo App
 UNDER DEVELOPMENT, NOT COMPLETE (Fall 2020)

-This is currently a simple Angular demo app created as a learning project.
-It will soon be expanded to include a Spring Boot REST API backend.
+This is currently a simple Angular web frontend demo app created as a learning project.

+It communicates with a simple Spring Boot REST API backend, available in my [Spring Boot ToDo REST](https://github.com/EricRybarczyk/SpringBoot-ToDo-REST) repository.